AbhiSharma1999/LanguageApp/README.md

-A Simple Mobile application for changing the language of the entire application.
+A Simple Mobile application demonstrating the change of language in the entire application.

 Used Localization package provided by flutter along with json to map different languages .